nirmalarya/payments-api-ops/home.md

-# Payments API - UAPIM
+# Payments API - Nirmal Arya Org

 Permits payments of orders if current User has access permissions to it.
-Developed by Andres.
+Developed by Nirmal Arya.

 **URL** : `/api/payments/:pk/`